Pharmacologic: phosphodiesterase type 5 inhibitors

 Contraindicated in: Hypersensitivity; Concurrent use of nitrates; Unstable angina, recent history of stroke, life-threatening heart failure within 6 mo, uncontrolled hypertension, arrhythmias, stroke within 6 mo, or MI within 90 days; Any other cardiovascular pathology precluding sexual activity; Known hereditary degenerative retinal disorders; Severe hepatic impairment; Congenital or acquired QT prolongation or concurrent use of class IA or III antiarrhythmics; Pedi: Women, children, or newborns.

-Use Cautiously in: Left ventricular outflow obstruction; Penile deformity; Underlying conditions predisposing to priapism, including sickle cell anemia, multiple myeloma, or leukemia; Bleeding disorders or active peptic ulcer disease; Strong ...
+Use Cautiously in: Left ventricular outflow obstruction; Penile deformity; Underlying conditions predisposing to priapism, including sickle cell anemia, multiple myeloma, ...